defunSM/Data-Science-Portfolio/Diasaster Response Classification/README.md

 ```
 ### ML pipeline
 ---
-train_classifier.py, write a machine learning pipeline that:
+train_classifier.py, a machine learning pipeline that:

     Loads data from the SQLite database
     Splits the dataset into training and test sets